Do Insects Sleep

 Some desert dwelling insects lower their metabolic rate during times of drought.
 This is not considered sleep because insects don't have higher brain function like humans and mammals.
 They can't dream, for example.
 However, since insects don't have eyelids, how can we tell if they are simply resting, or if they closer to what we would consider sleep?

 A recent University of Pennsylvania study monitored the adenosine levels in the brains of fruit flies, a chemical the human body produces, as well.
 The researchers observed that the fruit flies would spend about seven hours every night in a restful position with their head down, they would not move, and they would be difficult to arouse by tapping on their glass container.
-If the fruit flies were not allowed to “sleep” during the night, then they would try to make up for the slack of rest by resting more later, making up for sleep deprivation much the same way humans do.
+If the fruit flies were not allowed to œsleep during the night, then they would try to make up for the slack of rest by resting more later, making up for sleep deprivation much the same way humans do.
 The chemical adenosine builds up in human brains during times of activity and then decreases when we are sleeping.
-Caffeine interrupts the intake of adenosine causing us, and fruit flies, to be more alert.
-In the study, fruit flies were more alert when given doses of caffeine and went to “sleep” when given adenosine.
+The caffeine molecule binds to adenosine receptors causing a reduction in adenosine activity which results in increased activity of the neurotransmitter dopamine. causing us, and fruit flies, to be more alert.
+In the study, fruit flies were more alert when given doses of caffeine and went to œsleep when given adenosine.

 Maybe inducing sleep will become the newest pest control tool, or at least it's something interesting to think about before drifting off to dreamland.